dhimantks/tdsproject2/media/README.md

 ## Introduction: The Dataset as a Character

 Once upon a time in the vast realm of data, a dataset known as "Cinematic Chronicles" lay dormant in the depths of a digital archive.
 This dataset, a character in its own right, was comprised of 2,652 rows and 8 columns, each brimming with stories waiting to be told.
-The columns represented various facets of cinema—dates, languages, types, titles, creators, and ratings.
+The columns represented various facets of cinemaâ€”dates, languages, types, titles, creators, and ratings.
 It was a treasure trove of cinematic experiences, capturing the essence of films across time and cultures.

 The dataset had a rich tapestry woven into its structure.
 It held the dates of film releases, the languages in which they were crafted, and the talented individuals behind them.
 Yet, like a forgotten tome in a library, its potential remained untapped.
 Little did anyone know that this dataset was about to embark on an extraordinary journey of exploration, revealing insights that could illuminate the cinematic landscape.

 ## The Journey: The Analysis Process as a Discovery Adventure

 The call to adventure came when a curious data analyst, intrigued by the dataset's promise, decided to delve into its depths.
-Armed with tools of analysis and a thirst for knowledge, the analyst began to explore the dataset’s intricacies.
+Armed with tools of analysis and a thirst for knowledge, the analyst began to explore the datasetâ€™s intricacies.
 Each column opened a new door, leading to uncharted territories of information.

 The first step was to understand the temporal aspect of the dataset.
 The analyst examined the 'date' column, revealing a timeline of film releases that spanned over a decade.
 Each date was a key to a moment in cinematic history, and the analyst felt a thrill of excitement as they uncovered patterns in the release trends.